openhab/org.openhab.binding.zwave/doc/qubino/zmnhia_0_0.md

 ### Parameter 63: Switch selection

 Connected device type can be (NO) or (NC)
-Set value means the type of the device that is connected to the relay output.
+<p&gtSet value means the type of the device that is connected to the relay output.
 The device type can be normally open (NO) or normally close (NC).
-Available configuration parameters

-default value 0

-0 - When system is turned off the output is 0 V.

-1 - When system is turned off the output is 230 V.
+Available configuration parameters</p&gt <p&gtdefault value 0</p&gt <p&gt0 - When system is turned off the output is 0 V.</p&gt <p&gt1 - When system is turned off the output is 230 V.</p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```0```.